372dev/TIL/AWS/Cloud_practitioner_06_S3.md

   * Security requirements
   * Compliance requirements
   * IT strategy
-* S3 is a proprietary, meaning private, storage technology (unlike EFS/NFS), so how do you expose the S3 on-premise?
+* S3 is a proprietary(meaning private) storage technology (unlike EFS/NFS), so how do you expose the S3 on-premise?
   * AWS Storage Gateway!

 ### AWS Storage Cloud Native Options